Devon and Cornwall PEEL 2018

 We have previously inspected how well forces provide armed policing.
 This formed part of our 2016 and 2017 effectiveness inspections.
 Subsequent terrorist attacks in the UK and Europe have meant that the police service maintains a focus on armed capability in England and Wales.

 It is not just terrorist attacks that place operational demands on armed officers.
 The threat can include the activity of organised crime groups (OCGs) or armed street gangs and all other crime involving guns.
-The Code of Practice on the Police Use of Firearms and Less Lethal Weapons makes forces responsible for implementing national standards of armed policing.
+The Code of Practice on the Police Use of Firearms and Less Lethal Weapons (PDF document) makes forces responsible for implementing national standards of armed policing.
 The code stipulates that a chief officer be designated to oversee these standards.
 This requires the chief officer to set out the firearms threat in an armed policing strategic threat and risk assessment (APSTRA).
 The chief officer must also set out clear rationales for the number of armed officers (armed capacity) and the level to which they are trained (armed capability).Detailed findings for question 5